Camping World helps cash-strapped teams make it to Las Vegas

 “I’m embarrassed to say that we don’t have the final count and there are a few scrambling now,” Lemonis told The Associated Press on Thursday morning about his sponsorship offers.

 Sheldon Creed, the reigning Truck Series champion, took the offer.
 He initially didn’t think GMS Racing could complete a Camping World wrap in time for Las Vegas and asked Lemonis if the offer was good for races later this month.
-The deal got done for Las Vegas, after all.
+The deal got done for Las Vega s, after all.

 Creed, a five-time winner last season, has been frustrated by the difficulties to obtain sponsorship.